needly/lynx-chain-example-dapp/README.md

 ##### Improvement suggestions
-Currently our dapp doesn't have any overdraw protection.
+Currently our dapp doesn't have any overdraw warning.
 If you try to make a transaction without enough money in the account, the app will throw general error "Something went wrong.".
 It would be nice to show correct error before the transaction attempts to go through.
 There are many ways to achieve this.
 The easiest is to call `signin` function at the beginning of the `handleDraw` same way `populateWelcomeScreen` is using it.
 Then compare the result of `accountData.tokens`.